For those coming to Chicago Bears Football Games, please visit www.ChicagoBears.com for Team-specific game day information and prohibited items.

-Built in honor of World War I veterans, the designation "Soldier Field" will remain the only name for the stadium, and a "Doughboy" foot soldier statue greets visitors inside Gate O at the stadium's south end.
+Built in honor of World War I veterans, the designation "Soldier Field" will remain the only name for the stadium, and a "Doughboy" foot soldier statue greets visitors inside Gate 0 at the stadium's south end.
 A dramatic Veteran's Memorial water wall is located at the north entry point to the stadium to honor American veterans of all wars from every branch of service.
-For the first time, Soldier Field's historic colonnades will be open year-round to the public, as they were originally intended.
+Soldier Field's historic colonnades are open year-round to the public.

 - United Club Level 300 - near the south bank of elevators, near Section 314

-- Colonnade Concourse - near the end of the Miller Lite Party Deck ramp entry, near Section 350
+- Colonnade Concourse - near the end of the North Terrace ramp entry, near Section 350.

 You and your belongings may be searched upon entry into Soldier Field.
 By tendering your ticket and entering the stadium, you consent to such searches and waive any related claims that you might have against Soldier Field, the Chicago Park District, the City of Chicago, the Chicago Bears, the NFL and their affiliates.
 If you elect not to consent to the searches, you will be denied entry into the stadium.
 See Prohibited Items list below for detailed list.

 Proper behavior is expected of all guests of Soldier Field.
-Unruly or inconsiderate behavior will not be tolerated and may be grounds for ejection from the stadium and/or revocation of ticket privileges.
-Such behavior includes, but is not limited to: intoxication, profane, disruptive or abusive language or gestures, offensive or disorderly conduct, throwing objects, excessive standing in the seating area, smoking anywhere in the stadium, bringing any prohibited items into the stadium.
+Unruly or inconsiderate behavior will not be tolerated and may be grounds for ejection from the stadium, revocation of ticket privileges, and subject to civil action and criminal action.
+Such behavior includes, but is not limited to: intoxication, profane, disruptive or abusive language or gestures, offensive or disorderly conduct, throwing objects, excessive standing in the seating area, smoking anywhere in the stadium, bringing any prohibited items into the stadium, entering or attempting to enter the field level or playing field.
 Guests who cannot conform their conduct to these rules are not welcome to Soldier Field.
 Each guest should hold his or her ticket stub and be ready to display it to stadium officials to verify their seat location.
 Guests who cannot conform their conduct to these rules are not welcome at Soldier Field.

 These are permitted provided the item is not commercial or offensive.
 Banners must not include profane language, advertisements, or political slogans and must not be placed over any official stadium signage.
 Items must not be attached to a pole or the like which may cause harm to the guests seated around you.
 Items must not be used as projectiles.
 Banners or signs cannot obstruct the view of other guests.
 Stadium security reserves the right to remove these items from your possession if deemed appropriate for any and all reasons.